mitulsharma26/learn/JS/Namaste-JS-p1.md

 - where as **Not defiend** is a error , occurs when the memory is not allocated to the variable ( i.e not initialised in the wholee code ) and the code is trying to execute it
 ### JS is a loosely type language
 it does not attaches its variables to any specific data type

+# The scope chain
+- scope - refers to the place , where we can access a specific var. or fn. in a code
+- lexical (hierarchy) environment - whenever a EC is created a lexical env. is also created
+   - LE is the local memory along with the refernce to LE of its parent
+   - whenever a local EC is created , reference to its parents lexical env. is also stored in the variable environment
+   - GEC's lexical env. refernce points to NULL